BIG WALNUT ROUTE INFO

 Download or view Headwaters route here:

-The Bluegrass Headwaters Ride skirts the edges of the headwaters of the Big Walnut Creek and Grassy Branch Creek which provide just enough gently rolling hills to keep things interesting on the legs and the eyes.
-The ride begins in Lizton, IN and it traverses through portions of Hendricks and Boone County.
+The Bluegrass Headwaters Route skirts the edges of the headwaters of the Big Walnut Creek and Grassy Branch Creek which provide just enough gently rolling hills to keep things interesting on the legs and the eyes.
+The route begins in Lizton, IN and it traverses through portions of Hendricks and Boone County.

 The 23-mile route alternates pavement and gravel throughout giving welcome sections of respite from the harder-to-pedal and slower gravel sections.
 The terrain is somewhat rolling for this area of Indiana and consists of 11 miles of gravel and 15 miles of pavement.
 The pavement portions are in excellent condition while the gravel is a loose, round type that can be somewhat challenging at times.

-This is an excellent ride for gravel-riding enthusiasts.
-We recommend stopping in for great food and beer at the Rusted Silo BBQ and Brewhouse at the end as extra incentive!
+This is an excellent route for gravel-riding enthusiasts.
+We recommend stopping in for great food and beer at the Rusted Silo BBQ post-ride!